Mino-shiro/Minoshiro/README.md

 You can also find some quick examples in this [file](https://github.com/Mino-shiro/Minoshiro/blob/master/example.py).

 ## License
-Roboragi is released under the MIT license.
+Minoshiro is released under the MIT license.
 See the license [file](https://github.com/Mino-shiro/Minoshiro/blob/master/LICENSE) for more details.